kooroshkz/AutoULCN/README.md

 ### Step 4

-Now choose your prefered AutoULCN Method from the directories above:
+Now choose your preferred AutoULCN Method from the directories above:

-- **Chrome Extention**: An initial local version of extention that will locally store your secret_key for generating and copying the TOTP code
+- **Chrome Extention**: An initial local version of the extension that will locally store your secret_key for generating and copying the TOTP code

 <img src="Files/Extention_Preview.png" alt="MSF" width="400">

-- **Brightspace**: A python script that runnig selenium and auto-filling your
+- **Brightspace**: A Python script that running Selenium and auto-filling your

 <img src="Files/Brightspace_Preview.png" alt="MSF" width="400">